Book a Tour →

 August–October

-The Sunshine Coast hinterland, Glass House Mountains heath, and Stradbroke Island coastal heath put on an extraordinary wildflower display from late August through October.
-Banksias, grevilleas, waratahs, and native orchids colour the landscape in a season that very few visitors plan around — but that local naturalists consider the finest of the year.
+The Sunshine Coast hinterland, Glass House Mountains heath, and Minjerribah (North Stradbroke Island) coastal heath produce an extraordinary wildflower display from late August through October.
+Banksias, grevilleas, waratahs, and native orchids colour the landscape in a season that very few visitors plan around — but which local naturalists consider the finest of the year.

-Australia Zoo operates year-round and the animals are present in all seasons.
-However, Africa Savannah animals (cheetahs, giraffes, rhinos) are significantly more active in the cooler months — summer heat drives them indoors for much of the afternoon.
-May to September offers the best animal encounter conditions across the board.
+Australia Zoo operates year-round with 1,200+ animals.
+However, Africa Savannah animals (cheetahs, giraffes, rhinos) are significantly more active in the cooler months — summer heat drives them indoors during afternoon hours.
+Lone Pine Koala Sanctuary (Meet & Greet koalas) and Currumbin Wildlife Sanctuary are also best visited May–September for the most active animal encounters.

 Wed & Sat year-round

-Eumundi Markets run every Wednesday and Saturday regardless of season — but the experience varies considerably.
-Summer months can be hot and uncomfortable by mid-morning.
-The ideal market visit is in autumn or winter when the mornings are crisp and the stalls are at full capacity with local produce that's seasonal and abundant.
+Eumundi Markets run every Wednesday and Saturday (45+ years, 600+ stalls).
+The experience varies considerably by season — summer can be hot and uncomfortable by mid-morning.
+The ideal visit is autumn or winter: crisp mornings, stalls at full capacity, seasonal produce at its most abundant.
+Saturday is the main event; Wednesday is quieter and more local.

 Sunshine Coast Tour (includes Eumundi) →